Orion98MC/node_apns/README.md

 # Apple Push Notifier for node.js

-This library helps you send notifications to iOS devices through Apple's Push Notification Service from the wonderful world of node.js.
+This library helps you send notifications to iOS devices through Apple's Push Notification Service from the wonderful world of Node.js (http://nodejs.org/).

-The connecting classes (Push and Feedback) are EventEmitter-s and publish a large number of events for you to interface your code.
+The Push and Feedback objects are EventEmitter-s and publish a large number of events for you to interface your code.

 Both simple and enhenced notifications are handled.